OloOcki/tum-facade/README.md

 ## :handshake: Acknowledgments

 This work wouldn't be possible without [Zhu et al.](https://doi.org/10.3390/rs12111875) and their excellent [TUM-MLS-2016 dataset](https://www.pf.bgu.tum.de/pub/testdaten.html).
 Thank you!
-We are indebted to [Jiarui Zhang](https://de.linkedin.com/in/jiarui-zhang-20bb3618b) for his diligent work in the annotation process.
+We are indebted to [Jiarui Zhang](https://de.linkedin.com/in/jiarui-zhang-20bb3618b) and [Yue Tan](https://de.linkedin.com/in/yue-tan-98967b204/en?trk=people-guest_people_search-card) for their diligent work in the annotation process.
 Thank you Hitachi group for releasing the [Semantic Segmentation Editor](https://github.com/Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor) as a user-friendly open-source tool that we could easily adapt to our needs.

 Last but not least, thank you [Matrone et al.](https://doi.org/10.5194/isprs-archives-XLIII-B2-2020-1419-2020) for the inspiring [ArCH dataset](http://archdataset.polito.it/)!
 Go ahead, check it out, and test your algorithms there too!